FaWa70/pymodaq_plugins_ophir/README.rst

 this should work at up to 100 Hz.
 Sometimes the data contains also pulse repetition rate information.
 These are at the positions where the status tuple gives 0x050000 (or 327680 in decimal) and it's never the first position.
 For the moment this information is discarded

 *State:* This works now.
 Best first push the 'single grab' button anyway.

+- Legacy mode:
+The Windows COM object just communicates as an old com port sending and receiving strings of characters.
+The response strings then need to be interpreted by the program and converted to numbers.
+This is easy and works probably the best.

+*State:* This works now.
+Best first push the 'single grab' button anyway.